Join us on our journey, as we grow in wisdom about God, ourselves, and the world.

 Prayer is central and a fundamental component of Christian life.
 At St. Michael’s, we pray for the specific needs of individuals in our community as well as collective, global concerns.
 We pray for those who have requested prayers at every service, seven days a week.
 For individuals, we maintain two prayer lists: one for urgent/short-term needs (used on Sundays) and one for longer-term needs (used at weekday services and by the St. Michael’s Prayer Chain).

 Prayer Chain members pray for all these concerns every day.
 Please notify us if you are in need of prayer.
-Priest are also available for Reconciliation of a Penitent: private confession and Last Rites.
+Priests are also available for Reconciliation of a Penitent: private confession and Last Rites.

 Prayer Ministers and Laying On of Hands